Easy Creamy Mashed Potatoes

 - Wash and peel potatoes, discarding the skins.
 Cut into 2-inch cubes.

-- Add the potatoes and 2-teaspoons salt in a large pot.
+- Add the potatoes and 1 teaspoon of salt to a large pot.
 Fill with cold water to submerge potatoes and stir with a wooden spoon.

 - Bring to a boil over high heat.